ansleybrown1337/sally-jd-yield-analysis/README.md

 Rows with missing `yield` are excluded from model fitting.

+The Shiny app also includes:

+- an `Interpreting results` tab based on `output_interpretation.md`
+- a `Data format requirements` tab with example previews from the included CSVs
+- separate tabs for LS-means results, BLUPs, diagnostics, outliers, model-fit summaries, and run summaries

 ## Current default file paths in the script

 The main script currently defines these defaults: